-42. The guidance for using incentives for participation in research is provided to support researchers in adopting best practice when using incentives for research participants.
-Principal Investigators conducting research involving human participants have a responsibility to treat participants fairly and withrespect.
+42. Researchers should collect data accurately, efficiently, and according to the agreed design of the research project and ensure that it is stored in a secure and accessible form.
+Incentives for participation in Research Payments research volunteers 43.
+This guidance is provided to support researchers in adopting best practice when using incentives for research participants.
+Principal Investigators conductingresearch involving human participants have a responsibility to treat participants fairly and withrespect.
 Research participants may be reasonably remunerated for their time, expenses and potential inconvenience while participating in a research study.
 The purpose of the incentives for participation in research guidance is to highlight the specific considerations raised by the provision of voucher payments or cash to research participants.
 Payments and reimbursements are essential to ensuring that involvement in research activities is as equitable and accessible as possible.
 We encourage all researchers to ensure that financial concerns are not a barrier to public involvement in their work.
 It is important that members of the public who are asked to become involved in this work are offered payment for their involvement and are informed of the rates being offered before they agree to undertake the work.
 There are no nationally recommended rates of payment.
 The decision about whether tooffer payment for public contributions is ultimately up to the Principal Investigator of the research project.
 What is appropriate will be different for each project, depending on what is required of the public contributors, the resources available and the individual circumstances of the contributors.

-Deception in Research

-43. It is accepted that there may be occasions where deception in research is necessary and justified.
+Deception in Research 44.
+It is accepted that there may be occasions where deception in research is necessary and justified.
 However, researchers should not conduct a study involving deception unless they have determined that the use of deceptive techniques is strongly justified by the study's prospective scientific, medical, or educational value and that equally effective alternative procedures that do not use deception are not feasible.
-This should have the explicit approval of the relevant School.

-44. The withholding of information or the misleading of participants is unacceptable except where strong justification is given and where prior approval has been received from the relevant
+This should have the explicit approvalof the relevant School.
+45. The withholding of information or the misleading of participants is unacceptable except where strong justification is given and where prior approval has been received from the relevant Page 11 of 17 School.

-School.

-45. Researchers should never deceive research participants about significant aspects that would affect their willingness to participate, such as physical risks, discomfort, or unpleasant emotional experiences.
+46. Researchers should never deceive research participants about significant aspects that would affect their willingness to participate, such as physical risks, discomfort, or unpleasant emotional experiences.

-46. Any other deception that is an integral feature of the design and conduct of an experiment must be explained to participants as early as is feasible, preferably at the conclusion of their participation, but no later than at the conclusion of the research.
+47. Any other deception that is an integral feature of the design and conduct of an experiment must be explained to participants as early as is feasible, preferably at the conclusion of their participation, but no later than at the conclusion of the research.

 Withdrawal from the study

-47. At the outset of the study researchers should make it clear to participants that they have the right to withdraw and stipulate clearly when they can withdraw from the study and withdraw their data.
+48. At the outset of the study researchers should make it clear to participants that they have

+the right to withdraw.

-48. In the light of the experience of the research, or because of debriefing, the participants have the right to withdraw retrospectively any consent given, and to require that their own data, including recordings, be destroyed.
+49. In the light of the experience of the research, or because of debriefing, the participants have the right to withdraw retrospectively any consent given, and to require that their own data, including recordings, be destroyed.

-49. Researchers must take measures to honour all commitments they have made to research participants.
+50. Researchers must take measures to honour all commitments they have made to research participants.

-Protection of participants

-50. Researchers have a primary responsibility to protect participants from physical or mental harm during the investigation.
+Protection of participants 51.
+Researchers have a primary responsibility to protect participants from physical or mental harm during the investigation.
 Normally the risk of harm must be no greater than in ordinary life i.e., participants should not be exposed to risks greater than or additional to those encountered in their normal lifestyles.
-Participants must be asked about any factors in the procedure that may create a risk, such as pre-existing medicalconditions, and must be advised of any special action that they should take to avoid risk.
+Participants must be asked about any factors in the procedure that may create a risk, such as pre-existing medical conditions, and must be advised of any special action that they should take to avoid risk.